Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 ### Face - Recognition

 The face recognition service does have a service.
-It's a simple one, only needed by image-processor.
+It's a simple one.
+Only needed by image-processor.
 It's template is as follows:

 ~~~yaml
 apiVersion: v1